 Open the Notes tab and select Nitrogen as the flow gas.
 Then set the flow rate to 50 milliliters/minute and click Apply [1].

 SCREEN: To be provided by Authors: Notes tab being opened and Nitrogen being selected, then flow rate being set and Apply being clicked

+Place a reference pan and a pan with a sample inside the DSC cell.

+WIDE: Talent introducing the sample.

+Launch the experiment by clicking Start.

+SCREEN: To be provided by Authors: Play button being clicked.

-DSC Fresh Sample Analysis
+DSC Fresh Sample Analysis.
+Ramp Curing Test

-For the analysis of a fresh sample, open the Procedure tab [1] and click Test and Custom [2].
+For the analysis of a fresh sample through a heating-cooling-heating test, open the Procedure tab [1] and click Test and Custom [2].

 WIDE: Talent opening Procedure tab, with monitor visible in frame